Kjoffy/Configure-Sonoff-mini-DIY-mode-using-mac/README.md

 curl -XPOST "http://<Ip-add>:8081/zeroconf/wifi" -d '{"deviceid":"1000axxxxx","data":{"ssid": "<Wifi network name>","password": "<Wifi Password>"}}'
 ```

 Now test your Sonoff Mini after you connect it to your own home network.
 In my case it took some time before it appeared in Discovery.
-Eventually check your IP in your Router/Firewall with the name ESP_8xxxxx
+Possibly check your IP in your Router/Firewall with the name ESP_8xxxxx

 ```
 #light on/off